 You may believe you are protecting your partner’s emotions by faking your feelings, but you are going down a dangerous path.
 As tough as discussing any sexual issue is, the difficulty level skyrockets when you bury the subject behind years of lies, pain, and hatred.

 Use self-help techniques for a healthy sex life

 Educate yourself.
 For any form of sexual problem, there is a wealth of helpful self-help literature.
 Select a few materials that pertain to you from the Internet or your local bookshop, and utilize them to assist you and your partner become more knowledgeable about the situation.
 For example, if discussing is too harsh, you and your companion might highlight and show each other portions that you especially like.

 Your sexual reactions slow down as you become older.
 Finding a calm, comfortable, and interruption-free location for sex might help you and your partner succeed.
-Also, remember that due to the physical changes in your body, it will take longer for you to get aroused.
-Spending extra time having sex is not always a negative thing; incorporating these bodily demands into your lovemaking routine might lead to new kinds of sexual experiences.
+Also, remember that it will take longer to get aroused due to the physical changes in your body.
+Spending extra time having sex is not always negative; incorporating these bodily demands into your lovemaking routine might lead to new sexual experiences.

 Continue to show physical love.
 Kissing and cuddling are vital for sustaining an emotional and physical link, even if you are exhausted, anxious, or unhappy about the situation.
 Touching is a good thing to do.
 Sex therapists utilize sensate concentration strategies to help you re-establish physical connection without feeling rushed.
 Variations of these exercises are present in various self-help books and instructional films.

 Make a list of your desires for a healthy sex life

 This activity might help you think about hobbies you or your spouse would find appealing.
 Consider an event or movie piqued your interest, and then tell your partner about it.
 This information sharing is beneficial for those who have a low desire.

 Relax as much as possible for a healthy sex life